Last updated on 30 April 2021

-Your partner or another chosen person should be allowed to accompany you all key appointments and scans as long as they are not showing COVID-19 symptoms.
-Your partner or chosen person may be required to have a negative COVID-19 test before visiting you on antenatal or postnatal wards.
+The latest advice from the NHS to hospitals is that a partner or another chosen person should be allowed to accompany you all key appointments and scans.
+Your partner or chosen person may be required to have a negative COVID-19 test (or provide evidence of a negative test result from home) before visiting you on antenatal or postnatal wards.

 Mental health advice for pregnant women